Sweden’s state frame-up collapses

 This meeting of ___________________ condemns the Espionage Act charges against WikiLeaks publisher and journalist Julian Assange.
 The indictments issued by the US Department of Justice carry a prison term of 175 years, with further charges being prepared.

-The conspiracy charges against Assange are a frontal assault on the freedom of the press.
+The conspiracy charges against Assange criminalise core journalistic practices and are a frontal assault on the freedom of the press.
 He has been charged for exposing US war crimes that led to the deaths of one million people in Iraq and Afghanistan.
-If extradited to the US, he will undoubtedly face additional charges that carry the death penalty.

-On May 31, the UN Rapporteur on Torture Nils Melzer found that Assange has been subjected to torture and unprecedented state persecution in violation of his fundamental human rights.
+On May 31, the UN Rapporteur on Torture Nils Melzer found that Assange has been subjected to “psychological torture” and unprecedented state persecution in violation of his fundamental human rights.

-We demand Assange’s immediate release from Belmarsh Prison and that the UK government exercise its veto power to block his extradition to the United States.
+We demand Assange’s immediate release from Belmarsh maximum-security Prison.
+Since the expiry of his bail sentence, he is being held on remand solely at the request of the United States.
+We call on the UK government to exercise its veto power to block Assange’s extradition to the United States.
 We also call for the immediate release of courageous whistleblower Chelsea Manning who has be re-jailed for refusing to testify against Assange.

-We resolve to fight for Assange’s freedom and call on [eg: our fellow rail workers/bus drivers] to come to Assange’s defence.
-The democratic rights of the entire working class are at stake.
+We resolve to fight for Assange’s freedom and call on [fellow Amazon workers/ rail workers/ bus drivers] to come to Assange’s defence.
+Freedom of speech, freedom of the press and the most fundamental democratic rights of the entire working class are at stake.

 [Insert Date, and place where meeting was held]